Alfresco/docs-alfresco/microsoft-azure/3.1/index.md

 The Alfresco Content Connector for Azure is an add-on module that provides an alternative content store.
 It uses Microsoft's Azure Blob Storage as the storage mechanism for Alfresco Content Services, allowing for virtually unlimited and inexpensive storage.

-This release of the Azure Connector is a compatibility release to support Alfresco Content Services 7.3.
+> **Note:** See the [Supported Platforms]({% link microsoft-azure/3.1/support/index.md %}) page for compatibility between Alfresco Content Connector for Azure 3.1.x and Alfresco Content Services.

 Other features introduced in previous versions include: